-In a crowded business market, how can you stand out from your competitors?
+In a crowded market, how can you make your business stand out from your competitors?

-Historically, we have been accustomed to talking about unique selling points or propositions (USP).
+Historically, we have been accustomed to talking about unique selling points or propositions (USP) to make a business stand out for customers.
 According to Dame Anita Roddick (founder of The Body Shop), every business large or small should have at least one USP.

 The name - unique selling point – is interesting in itself.
 Customers are more interested in buying, not being sold to.
 So perhaps the terms should be re-named - unique buying proposition (UBP)?

 However, a real or perceived uniqueness is obviously very important because it generally causes a potential customer to buy from you, rather than a competitor.
 However, for many businesses, they have no real uniqueness.
 Therefore, you might prefer to consider the strongest benefit(s) to your customers.

 Deciding what your USP(s) is/are can be tricky, as one person’s USP is different from another.
 A common mistake, particularly in new start-up businesses, is to assume that price is a USP.
 It is not.
 It is most definitely a factor in the buying process, but it is not the most important.
 People often buy for emotional reasons i.e. how something makes them feel, rather than any practical consideration such as price.